quocduyenanhnguyen/California-Crime-Data-Analysis/SQL queries and output.md

 #### Output
 ![Screen Shot 2024-06-17 at 8 39 16 PM](https://github.com/quocduyenanhnguyen/California-Crime-Data-Analysis/assets/92205707/1dabbad2-950d-463d-bb4c-7b2dadf25f5b)

--> Most officers died while responding to disturbance call, attempting other arrests, or handling custody of prisoners.
+-> Most officers were victims while responding to disturbance call, attempting other arrests, or handling custody of prisoners.
 Other activities are present as well and less common.

 # 7. What were the circumstances and justifiable force for killing the criminals during arrest?
 ```